 If you are interested in medicine or are considering a future in women’s health, this course is for you.

 Understand the unique biology and social challenges that affect women’s health

 Explorer Women's Unique Anatomy

-How do female organs work together to regulate the body?
+How do female organs regulate the body?
 How does the reproductive system work?
-Learn about diseases such as endometriosis and review a case study about polycistronic ovaries (PCOS).
+Learn about diseases such as endometriosis and a case study on polycistronic ovaries (PCOS).